SteeltoeOSS/Documentation/api/v4/security/jwt-bearer.md

 #### Local UAA

-A UAA server, (such as [UAA Server for Steeltoe](https://github.com/SteeltoeOSS/Dockerfiles/tree/main/uaa-server)), can be used for local development of applications that will be deployed to Cloud Foundry.
-Configuration of UAA itself is beyond the scope of this documentation, but configuring your `appsettings.Development.json` to work with a local UAA server is possible with the addition of settings like these:
+A UAA server, such as [UAA Server for Steeltoe](https://github.com/SteeltoeOSS/Dockerfiles/tree/main/uaa-server), can be used for local development of applications that will be deployed to Cloud Foundry.
+Configuration of UAA itself is beyond the scope of this topic, but configuring your `appsettings.Development.json` to work with a local UAA server is possible with the addition of settings like these:

 ```json
 {